speedie1337/spmenu/README.md

 currently work under Wayland.
 Some will never work under Wayland due to limitations.
 These are:

-- Image support
-  - Images simply will not be drawn on Wayland.
-  - Will eventually be solved by replacing imlib2 with cairo.
 - `--x-position` and `--y-position` arguments
   - These arguments do not work under Wayland, because the layer_shell protocol doesn't allow clients to be placed on a specific position.